jharwell/sierra/docs/src/tutorials/plugin/exec_env/plugin.rst

       """

-   @implements.implements(bindings.IExecEnvChecker)
-   class ExecEnvChecker():
-       """A class that conforms to
-       :class:`~sierra.core.experiment.bindings.IExecEnvChecker`.
+   def exec_env_check(cmdopts: types.Cmdopts):
        """
+       Check the software environment (envvars, PATH, etc.) for this execution environment plugin prior to running anything in stage 2.
+       """

    def cmdline_postparse_configure(argparse.Namespace) -> argparse.Namespace:
        """
-       Additional configuration and/or validation of the passed cmdline arguments pertaining to this platform.
+       Additional configuration and/or validation of the passed cmdline arguments pertaining to this execution environment.
 Validation should be performed with assert(), and the parsed argument object should be returned with any modifications/additions.
        """